thekugelmeister/lilypond-bhs/README.md

 # bhs-lilypond
-Utilities for notating and working with barbershop music in LilyPond!
+This repository represents a set of utilities for notating and engraving barbershop scores in LilyPond, such that the output meets the [Barbershop Notation Manual][2] specification.
+Other tools are included to augment the experience of working with or arranging barbershop music in LilyPond.

 ## Overview
 Creating high-quality, beautiful, easy-to-read barbershop music notation can be a difficult task.
 The [Barbershop Harmony Society][1] provides a [set of notation guidelines][2], intended to ensure uniformity and clarity across all barbershop arrangements.
 In practice, following these guidelines using modern music engraving software can be a tedious and drawn-out process requiring manual tweaking.

 [LilyPond][3] is a free music engraving program designed to automate the process of laying out music.
-It has all of the necessary functionality to take an arrangement and automatically engrave it as a high-quality, beautiful, and easy-to-read document.
+It has all of the necessary functionality to take a score and engrave it as a high-quality, beautiful, and easy-to-read document.
 Furthermore, its highly-extensible design allows for the addition of new functionality and configuration for specific use cases.

-This repository represents a set of utilities for notating, engraving, and working with barbershop arrangements in LilyPond.
-The core functionality revolves around the notation and engraving of barbershop music, such that the output meets the [Barbershop Notation Manual][2] specification.
-Other tools are included to augment the experience of working with or arranging barbershop music in LilyPond.

 ## Requirements
 | Software      | Version |